-With these preliminaries out of the way, we shall divide the set of subalgebras $\mathfrak{s}$ of a given classical Lie algebra $\mathfrak{g}$ into several types, according to two natural criteria.
-The~first criterion refers to the intrinsic nature of~$\mathfrak{s}$, which can be \begin{itemize} \item abelian, \item simple, \item truly semisimple, i.e., not simple, \item truly reductive, i.e., with non-trivial center and non-trivial derived subalgebra. \end{itemize} The second criterion refers to the nature of the inclusion of~$\mathfrak{s}$ in~$\mathfrak{g}$.
+With these preliminaries out of the way, we shall divide the set of sub\-algebras $\mathfrak{s}$ of a given classical Lie algebra $\mathfrak{g}$ into several types, according to two natural criteria.
+The~first criterion refers to the intrinsic nature of~$\mathfrak{s}$: it can be \begin{itemize} \item abelian, \item simple, \item truly semisimple, i.e., not simple, \item truly reductive, i.e., with non-trivial center and non-trivial derived sub\-algebra. \end{itemize} The second criterion refers to the nature of the inclusion of~$\mathfrak{s}$ in~$\mathfrak{g}$.
 Since $\mathfrak{g}$ is a matrix algebra acting on an $n$-dimensional (complex) vector space~$\, V \cong \mathbb{C}^n$, we can also think of this inclusion as a (faithful) representation

-of~$\mathfrak{s}$ on~$V$, which must be of one of the following three types: \begin{itemize} \item Type $\;0\,$: such representations are said not to be self-conjugate, or to be truly complex, and correspond to inclusions into $\, \mathfrak{g} = \mathfrak{su}(n)$. \item Type $+1$: such representations are said to be real, or orthogonal, and correspond to inclusions into $\, \mathfrak{g} = \mathfrak{so}(n)$; abstractly, elements of~$\mathfrak{so}(n)$ are characterized by the property of commuting with a given antilinear transformation $\tau$ on~$V$ of square $+1$ (complex conjugation). \item Type $-1$: such representations are said to be pseudo-real, or quaternionic, or symplectic, and correspond to inclusions into $\, \mathfrak{g} = \mathfrak{sp}(n)$; abstractly, elements of~ $\mathfrak{sp}(n)$ are characterized by the property of commuting with a given anti- linear transformation $\tau$ on~$V$ of square $-1$ (complex conjugation combined with application of~$J$). \end{itemize} There are then two distinct possibilities: \begin{itemize} \item $\pi$ is irreducible, \item $\pi$ is reducible. \end{itemize}
+of~$\mathfrak{s}$ on~$V$, which must be of one of the following three types: \begin{itemize} \item Type $0$: such representations are said not to be self-conjugate, or to be truly complex, and correspond to inclusions into $\, \mathfrak{g} = \mathfrak{su}(n)$. \item Type $+1$: such representations are said to be real, or orthogonal, and correspond to inclusions into $\, \mathfrak{g} = \mathfrak{so}(n)$; abstractly, elements of~$\mathfrak{so}(n)$ are characterized by the property of commuting with a given antilinear transformation $\tau$ on~$V$ of square $+1$ (complex conjugation). \item Type $-1$: such representations are said to be pseudo-real, or quaternionic, or symplectic, and correspond to inclusions into $\, \mathfrak{g} = \mathfrak{sp}(n)$; abstractly, elements of~ $\mathfrak{sp}(n)$ are characterized by the property of commuting with a given antilinear transformation $\tau$ on~$V$ of square $-1$ (complex conjugation combined with application of~$J$). \end{itemize} There are then two distinct possibilities: \begin{itemize} \item $\pi$ is irreducible, \item $\pi$ is reducible. \end{itemize}

 As was first observed by Dynkin in the case of maximal subalgebras, the procedure for classifying the simple ones is rather different from that for classifying the remaining ones.
-As it turns out, the same goes for primitive and $\mathbb{Z}_2$-primitive subalgebras.
+As it turns out, the same goes for primitive and $\mathbb{Z}_2$- primitive subalgebras.